Building a binary tree problem¶

 [ Root | Left Subtree | Right Subtree ]

-, for example, the tree in the figure corresponds to[ 3 | 9 | 2 1 7 ]
+.
+For example, in the figure, the tree corresponds to[ 3 | 9 | 2 1 7 ]

 . - In-order traversal: